 Opportunities

-I am always looking for motivated students to join my lab.
+I am always looking for motivated and enthusiastic individuals to join my lab.
 Interested applicants should read through some of my recent publications to evaluate fit, and contact me to discuss opportunities.

-Qualified applicants should have a M.S. (or equivalent experience) in ecology, biology, environmental science or a closely related field.
+Qualifications: Applicants should have a B.S (or preferably M.S. for prospective PhD students) in ecology, biology, forestry, environmental science or a closely related field.
 Applicants should be able to work independently, but also cooperatively with other researchers.
 Applicants should have a strong work ethic, excellent communication skills, ability to problem solve, demonstrated writing and quantitative capabilities, and a record of leadership.
-Preference will be given to applicants with experience working in tundra ecosystems.
-The position will be supported through a combination of research and teaching assistantships (including stipend, tuition waiver, and health insurance).
+Preference will be given to applicants with previous field experience in forest ecosystem ecology.

 Students may choose a degree program through either the Department of Natural Resources and Environmental Sciences (NRES) or the Program in Ecology, Evolution, and Conservation Biology (PEEC).
 Official applications are due Dec.
 1 to PEEC and Dec.
 15 to NRES, with interviews typically occurring in early February.

-The University of Illinois is an Equal Opportunity/Affirmative Action Employer.
-We encourage a diversity of applicants to apply.
+The University of Illinois encourages a diversity of applicants to apply.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other category legally protected by federal or state law.